Allego vs Highspot: Key Features and Comparison

 Revenue enablement (content, training, coaching, buyer engagement)

-GTM intelligence and execution (data, signals, AI-powered outreach)
+GTM intelligence and execution (data, signals, AI-powered workflows)

 Core strength